josuegomezt/solubility-calculations-with-ML-algorithms/README.md

 # solubility-calculations-with-ML-algorithms
-Prediction of logS Values for Different Molecules Using Machine Learning Algorithms, and Enhancement of Various Solubility Prediction Models Through Ensemble Learning Methods, Quantum-Chemical Molecular Descriptors, and Advanced Data Augmentation Techniques to Improve the Feature Space
+Prediction of logS Values for Different Molecules Using Machine Learning Algorithms, and Enhancement of Various Solubility Prediction Models Through Ensemble Learning Methods, Quantum-Chemical Molecular Descriptors, and Data Augmentation Techniques to Improve the Feature Space

 ## Directory Descriptions